apache/nifi-site/src/pages/markdown/fds-release-guide.md

     <pre>
     Reference            Example value       Description
     =========            ==============      ===========
-    ${BRANCH}            master              the development branch on which the release is based.
+    ${BRANCH}            main                the development branch on which the release is based.
     ${NIFI_FDS_VERSION}  0.1.0               the version currently in development on the release branch.
     ${NEXT_VERSION}      0.2.0-SNAPSHOT      the future version for development on the release branch.
     ${JIRA_TICKET}       NIFI-2112           the JIRA ticket created by the release manager for the release tasks.